Accepting New Patients. Call us for a consultation for Birth Center or Hospital Birth.

 What should I expect during the childbirth process?

-Your childbirth experience depends on what type of delivery you choose.
+Your childbirth experience depends on what type of delivery you choose or may need depends on your risk factors and labor progress.
 Vaginal and cesarean deliveries are very different.
 C-sections are surgical procedures, and you are thoroughly numbed throughout the operation and won’t need to push.

 Vaginal deliveries are more variable than C-sections.
 However, in general, there are three stages of labor.
 During the first stage, your contractions become more frequent and stronger as your cervix dilates.
 Eventually, when your cervix is fully dilated to 10 centimeters, you begin stage two of labor when you push with your contractions to propel your baby through the birth canal.
 Stage three of labor occurs after your baby is delivered and you expel the placenta.